onyijne/ovy/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 7.1.0. and you have node.js, yarn and vue-cli 3 installed
+The minimum requirement by this project template that your Web server supports PHP 7.1.0. and you have node.js, yarn installed

 If you do not have **Node.js** installed you can [install it by following the instructions](https://nodejs.org/en/download/)

 If you do not have **Yarn** installed you can [install it by following the instructions](https://yarnpkg.com/lang/en/docs/install/)

-If you do not have **Vue-Cli** installed you may install it with `yarn global add @vue/cli`

 INSTALLATION
 ------------